Qualitative and quantitative estimates for minimal hypersurfaces with bounded index and area

 Similarly,

 is the set of elements in $\mathfrak{M}(N)$ with bounded area and $p^{th}$ eigenvalue $\lambda_p$ of the Jacobi operator bounded from below.

-In \cite{Sha15}, the second author proved a compactness theorem for the set $\mathcal{M}(\Lambda,I)$, and in later joint work Ambozio-Carlotto-Sharp \cite{ACS15} also prove a compactness theorem for $\mathcal{M}_p(\Lambda,\mu)$.
+In \cite{Sha15}, the second author proves a compactness theorem for the set $\mathcal{M}(\Lambda,I)$, and in later joint work Ambozio-Carlotto-Sharp \cite{ACS15} also prove a compactness theorem for $\mathcal{M}_p(\Lambda,\mu)$.
 In particular, we know that given a sequence of minimal hypersurfaces in $\mathcal{M}(\Lambda,I)$ (or $\mathcal{M}_p(\Lambda,\mu)$), there is some smooth limit in the same class and our sequence sub-converges smoothly and graphically (with finite multiplicity $m$) away from a discrete set $\mathcal{Y}$ on the limit.
 In the present paper, we study more carefully what is happening at this discrete set.
 Using a localised version of the aforementioned compactness result, Theorem \ref{thm:oldmain} below, it is possible to re-scale at appropriately chosen levels so that the re-scaled hypersurfaces converge to some limit in Euclidean space.
 However, this limit will have finite index and Euclidean volume growth, at which point the result of Tysk \cite{T89} gives us a total curvature bound.
 We will show that we can perform a bubbling argument that captures all of the total curvature along the sequence.
 Of course, in order to do so, we have to worry about the intermediate (or so called ``neck'') domains.
-But by construction, these neck domains will be graphical with bounded slope and small dyadic total curvatures, at which point a routine computation shows that we cannot lose any total curvature in these regions.
-Thus, all of the total curvature is captured in this way and we obtain the following main result.
+By construction, these neck domains will be graphical with bounded slope and small dyadic total curvatures, at which point we carry out a detailed analysis of their structure and check that we cannot lose any total curvature in these regions -- see section \ref{NA}.
+Thus, all of the total curvature is captured by the ``bubbles'' and the limit only, and we obtain the following main result.